-Since its release in 2017, the Nintendo Switch has been raking in money for the House of Mario.
-But, two years later, in classic Nintendo fashion, the company has decided to change things up and provide a compact alternative to the hybrid console: the Nintendo Switch Lite.
+Since its release in 2017, the Nintendo Switch has been raking in money for the House of Mario – but two years on, in classic Nintendo fashion, the company has decided to change things up and provide a compact alternative to the hybrid console: the Nintendo Switch Lite.

-The Switch Lite is the smaller, lighter brethren of the Nintendo Switch, stepping into the shoes of the Nintendo 3DS as Nintendo's handheld dedicated device.
+The Switch Lite is the smaller, lighter sibling of the Nintendo Switch, stepping into the shoes of the Nintendo 3DS as Nintendo's handheld dedicated device.

 If you're someone who enjoys the flexibility of playing the Switch on either the TV or as a handheld, then immediately the Switch Lite isn't for you – docked is not an option here.

 But, if you find yourself solely using the hybrid console's handheld mode, or find the Switch a bit clunky for on-the-go gaming, then the Switch Lite could be the lightweight alternative for you.
 But, as with any new device, there are some pros and cons you should weigh up before making the switch to the Nintendo Switch Lite.